Agemiro/android-ci-cd/CI_CD_SETUP.md

 ### 3.1 Update Package Name (if needed)

-If your app package name differs from `com.ionic.app`, update it in:
+If your app package name differs from `com.ionicagemiro.app`, update it in:

 - `capacitor.config.ts`: Update `appId`
 - `.github/workflows/ci-cd.yml`: Update `packageName` in the deploy step